SimaoNunes/DPAS/README.md

 ## How to test

-To test our system and simulate the possible attacks, we provided a set of tests inside the Client's module.
+To test our system and simulate possible attacks, we provided a set of tests inside the Client's module.

 #### Before testing our system, your machine should have:
 - Java 13 installed